RIAPS/riaps-integration/bbb-creation-files/README.md

 $./base_bbb_bootstrap.sh 2>&1 | tee install-bbb.log
 ```

-Note:  If RIAPS packages do not install, do the following outside of the script.
+Note:  If apt-get update does not download the RIAPS packages, do the following outside of the script.
 Then go back and only do the last function (setup_ssh_keys)

 ```
 $ sudo apt-key add riapspublic.key